rocBLAS programming guide#

 Where the far right values (solution_index

-See example_user_driven_tuning.cpp for sample code of directly using kernels via their indices.
+See example_user_driven_tuning.cpp for sample code showing how to use kernels directly via their indices.

 , where <path>